-Repeat prescriptions will normally be ready 48 hours after the request is received.
+Repeat prescriptions will normally be ready 48 hours after the request is received, however please be aware pharmacy lead times may vary.

 Other Ways To Order Your Prescription